NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 Ah yes because it’s immediately 10x less creepy if they’re not *actually* biologically related, despite it presumably starting when they didn’t know otherwise...

+----- __478.16__ -----2022-06-01 13:29:18+08:00:

+Well then, yikes.
+I assume either A: I was very unobservant and/or naive or B: he toned down his messaging heavily during the height of his Fallout lore days.

+----- __478.17__ -----2022-06-01 13:29:42+08:00:

+*blinks*

+Okay this time I will *not* ask further, I do not want to know any more anymore.

+----- __478.18__ -----2022-06-01 13:31:06+08:00:

+I'll give it this, 'let's try and put a positive spin on incest' is a... *creative* decision.

+----- __478.19__ -----2022-06-01 13:37:51+08:00:

+I was about to say 'nah' but oh god now that I think about it, there has been a whole load of stuff hasn't there?
+Just off the top of my head:

+JP:

+* Kizuna AI's semi-retirement

+* WACTOR doxxing its own fired talents

+* Rushia's Discord leak and later termination

+* The pirated male nipple teasing porn incident at Niji

+* Several Hololive breaks including Korone having to 'internet detox' due to harassment on stream

+EN:

+* The NijiEN Discord leak

+* Calli's 'lean' incident

+* Niji favouritism towards Luxiem

+* The Vox/Reimu ASMR interruption kerfuffle

+* Cyberlive firing a major manager, losing two members to Phase-Connect, and eventually completely reorganising

+* The partial exodus from Tsunderia including Miori Celeta

+ID/KR/CN:

+* The Nijisanji merger

+* NijiKR bullying revelations

+* The Blue Archive VTuber incident

+* Ollie's recent membership leak kerfuffle

+* A-Soul's horrific treatment of its talents

+* The Chinese indie VTuber who was maybe kidnapped but also maybe not

 ### 479: [can somone help me with finding a good source?](https://old.reddit.com/r/AskHistorians/comments/v0dp9d/can_somone_help_me_with_finding_a_good_source/), submitted on 2022-05-29 23:36:05+08:00.

 ----- __479.1__ -----2022-05-30 02:54:43+08:00: